BayanAlsafadi/Frontend_Task/README.md

 ## Usage

-- Below is the search bar where you can choose any of the categories then click on `Search Logger` to filter the results.
-You can also click on `Reset Filters` to reset the filters to it's default values.
+- Below is the search bar where you can
+  - Choose any of the categories then click on `Search Logger` to filter the results
+  - You can also click on `Reset Filters` to reset the filters to it's default values
   ![search bar](./assets/search_bar.png)

 - Here is the dashboard, where you can see